Looking for fun you’ve been booed printables and ideas for boo bags?

 - Head out to your friend’s house and leave the bag in front of their house.

-If we were thinking, she could have wore her Halloween costume, but there’s always this year!
+If we were thinking, she could have worn her Halloween costume, but there’s always this year!

 I put together a few cute You’ve Been Booed printables that you can attach to the bag.